Child Custody and Visitation Attorney in Portland, Oregon

 that

 Portland, OR family law attorney Megan Gilmore talks about the trends she sees in child custody cases.
-In Washington State, there is a strong focus on the parenting plan and residential time.
-When it comes to custody, the court considers which parent has the majority of the time, or up to 51%.
-In developing the parenting plan, the primary concern is what is in the best interest of the child.
-This includes examining the historical status quo during the marriage or relationship, such as which parent handled more responsibilities related to doctor’s visits, teacher conferences, and similar duties.
+She explains that in Washington State, custody determinations are centered on the parenting plan and residential time.
+Courts focus on identifying which parent has the majority of residential time—defined as 51% or more.
+The guiding principle is always the best interest of the child.

 More Videos From This Lawyer